Learning BSL? Our tutors outline some hints and tips for using and improving your fingerspelling.

 Context is everything.
 Information signed before and after the fingerspelling will give you clues.
 For example, if someone is describing a group of people, you know they might spell someone’s name.
 Or if someone is signing about a location, the person may refer to a specific street.

 *Hot tip*: when you ‘read’ fingerspelling, read the whole word, not individual letters.
-Try to see the sound of the word.
+Use phonetics and try to see the sound of the word.

 I am dyslexic.
 Any tips?